san985tos/OCP-CNV/README.md

   oc get nnce
   ```

-- STEP: Check the status (it may take a few checks before all show as "Available", i.e. applied the requested configuration, it will go from "Pending" --> "Progressing" --> "Available"):
+- DO: Check the status (it may take a few checks before all show as "Available", i.e. applied the requested configuration, it will go from "Pending" --> "Progressing" --> "Available"):

   ```
   NAME                                                     STATUS